-One of the objectives in identifying the Botanic Gardens of Wellington collectively is to market them as a major attraction in the city for both local residents and tourists.
-The Wellington Botanic Garden is already a very popular destination and there is potential for the other gardens to become more popular with well-planned and targeted promotion.
+One of the objectives in identifying the Botanic-Gardens of Wellington collectively is to market them as a-major attractions in the city for both local residents and tourists.
+The Wellington Botanic Garden is already a very popular destination and there is potential for the other gardens, particularly Otari - Wilton's Bush to become more popular with well-planned and targeted promotion.
 In addition there is the opportunity to market them as part of the wider nature based attractions in Wellington and to work closely with Wellington Zoo and Zealandia as part of an overall ecocity cluster.

-The first step is the development of a marketing strategy for the gardens including identifying the different roles each garden plays and in particular the regional and national roles of the Wellington Botanic Garden and Otari-Wiltons Bush.
+The first step is the development of a marketing strategy for the gGardens including identifying the different roles and characteristics of each garden plays and in particular the regional and national roles of the Wellington Botanic Garden and Otari-Wiltons Bush respectively.